pilleatus/orientdb-tutorial-distributed-database/gitbook/start_distributed_db-servers.md

 ### Dealing with containers
 With the `run` command you should have created and started three containers now.
 And you can go ahead with setting up eclipse.

-If you will stop, start or restart a container you can use the following commands (here container usa).
+If you want to stop, start or restart a container, you can use the following commands (here container usa):
 <pre style="background-color:black; color:white"><code>docker stop usa                             #start container usa
 docker start -a usa                         #stop container usa docker restart usa                          #restart container usa